 - they will no longer be able to claim the remittance basis in respect of non-UK income and gains and will be subject to UK tax on worldwide income and gains as they arise; and

 - both foreign and UK assets will be subject to inheritance tax (IHT).

 It is also proposed that individuals with a UK domicile of origin and who are born in the UK, but who have left the UK and acquired a domicile of choice elsewhere as a matter of law, will be treated as having a UK domicile of origin for all tax purposes on their return to the UK.

 There will be a special regime that applies to trusts established before an individual becomes deemed domiciled under these proposed new rules.

 Changes announced in the 2015 Summer Budget also seek to extend the UK IHT net to all residential properties in the UK that are owned by non-doms, whether the non-doms and any companies that own the properties are resident in the UK or not.
 Further information is within KPMG in the UK’s 2015 Summer Budget commentary under the heading- changes to IHT on UK residential property owned through offshore companies.
-Further details are expected from the Government in late autumn 2015.
+Further details are expected from the Government at the beginning of 2016.

 There are many issues for non-doms to consider.
 If you are claiming the remittance basis or are a non-dom owning or seeking to acquire UK residential property, these changes could have an impact on you.